88lexd/lexd-solutions/aws-wordpress/3-app-configuration/wordpress-helm/README.md

 # App Configuration
 This Helm Chart is **created from scratch** to meet my own requirements.

-See my blog here to know more: https://lexdsolutions.com/2021/09/deploying-wordpress-and-mysql-on-kubernetes-using-helm-chart/

 # How to Deploy this Helm Chart
 First copy the helm chart over to the remote server (unless local kubectl is configured to connect to remote server)